WAN Health Overview

 - Loss and latency will be determined over the configured IP address under Security and SD-WAN > SD-WAN and Traffic Shaping > Uplink Statistics.
-If no IP is configured, these values will be measured against 22.214.171.124 by default.
-On WAN Health page, all the configured IP address Statistics can be reviewed by changing the Destination under "Ping Destination" Column.
+If no IP is configured, these values will be measured against 18.104.22.168 by default.
+On the WAN Health page, all the configured IP address statistics can be reviewed by changing the destination under the "Ping Destination" column.

-- High Usage defines the number of network that are saturated due to high usage on the LAN side.
+- High Usage defines the number of networks that are saturated due to high usage on the LAN side.
 If the bandwidth limit is reaching 80% or greater of the set value under Security Appliance > Traffic Shaping > Uplink Configuration for a particular WAN uplink, it will be considered High Usage.
-For more information on Traffic Shaping page, please refer to this article.
+For more information on Traffic Shaping, please refer to this article.

-You can search your organization’s uplinks by 4 different attributes:
+You can search your organization’s uplinks by four different attributes:

 Network Name: You can type a network name and any matching networks will appear with all the configured uplinks.